 The spread is essentially a hidden cost that is not disclosed to you during the transaction.
 Then, in addition to the spread, some services will charge a transaction fee on top – which is typically the fee that they quote to you.
 In any case, the total cost of the transfer for you, the customer, is the combination of the two; the spread + transaction fee.

 Why you should use a money transfer service

 Now that you understand how the market works, what should you do?
 Well, unfortunately, it is reasonable to assume that the institution that you are most likely to trust with your money – your bank – won’t be looking out for you on this one.
 A typical bank will charge up to 5% of the overall transfer value in spread and transaction fee to complete a transfer on your behalf.
 Not great.

-Instead, we can look to a range of dedicated money transfer services that aim to close the gap on these costs, help you transfer money safely, and ultimately provide you with a better experience overall.
+Instead, we can look to a range of dedicated money transfer services that aim to close the gap on these costs.
+Not only are they probably the safest way to send money, but they’ll also provide a better experience overall.
 While it is important to acknowledge a money transfer service will never achieve the mid-market rate exactly, they will provide the cheapest way to send money to Ireland when all is said and done.